-Early in the course I described emancipatory social science as facing three primary tasks: (1) diagnosis and critique of existing society; (2) envisioning viable alternatives; (3) a theory of transformation.
+Early in the course I described emancipatory social science as facing four primary tasks:

+- (1) elaborating normative foundations.

+- (2) the diagnosis and critique of existing society;

+- (3) envisioning viable alternatives;

+- (4) a theory of transformation.

 Within the theory of transformation we have seen how the state and ideology contribute to reproducing capitalism and its class relations.
 The problem of strategies of transformation is to think about how our strategies can contribute to overcoming these mechanisms of reproduction and thus make possible the transformation of capitalism.